treblereel/j2cl-tools/j2cl/docs/getting-started-j2wasm.md

 ```
 -   Navigate to 'http://localhost:6006/jsapp_dev.html" in your browser.

-NOTE: J2CL currently uses experimental Wasm String functionality which might not be enabled
-yet.
-If you see an
-error message like: `Failed to load wasm: CompileError: WebAssembly.instantiateStreaming(): Unknown type code...`
-, you can enable it via chrome://flags/#enable-experimental-webassembly-features

 Please take the time to play with the code and get a better feeling of how
 things are working.